Exact Markov Chain-based Runtime Analysis of a Discrete Particle Swarm Optimization Algorithm on Sorting and OneMax: Markov Model of

+Assume that the attractor $g \in X$ is fixed and $g$ is not a minimizer of $f$.
+Under which conditions can a new ``best'' solution be found?
+Certainly, if the current position $x$ is equal to $g$, then, by the described structure of $f$ we get an improvement with positive probability.
+If $x \neq g$ then the attractor may still be improved.
+However, for the purpose of upper bounding the expected optimization time of the \onepso we dismiss the possibility that the attractor is improved if $x \neq g$.
+As a result, we obtain a reasonably simple Markov model of the \onepso behavior.
+Quite surprisingly, using the same Markov model, we are also able to get good lower bounds on the expected optimization time of the \onepso (see Section~\ref{sec:runtime:lb} for the details).

+Recall that we think of the search space in terms of a strongly connected graph.
+Let $n$ be the diameter of the search space $X$, i.e., the maximum distance of any two points in $X$.
+We partition the search space according to the distance to the attractor $g\in X$.
+That is, for $0 \leq i \leq n$, let $X_i = \{ x \in X \mid \dist(x, g) = i\}$.
+Note that this partition does not depend on the objective function.
+If the search space is not symmetric as in our case it could also be possible that some $X_i$ are empty, because the maximal distance to a specific solution in the search space could be less than the diameter.
+The model consists of $n+1$ states $S_0,S_1,\ldots,S_n$.
+Being in state $S_i$ indicates that the current solution $x$ of the \onepso is in $X_i$.

+For each $x\in X_i$ we denote by $p_x$ the transition probability from $x$ to an element in $X_{i-1}$.
+The probabilities $p_x$ in turn depend on the parameter $c$, which is the probability that the \onepso explicitly moves towards the attractor.
+If the current position $x$ is in $X_{i}$ and the algorithm moves towards the attractor, then the new position is in $X_{i-1}$.
+On the other hand, if the PSO updates $x$ to any neighbor chosen \uar from $\neighborhood(x)$, then the new position is in $X_{i-1}$ with probability $|\neighborhood(x) \cap X_{i-1}|/|\neighborhood(x)|$.
+So we obtain the transition probability

-\ \begin{remark} In this work we assume that the probability that we move from a position $x\in X_i$ to an element in $X_i$ is zero, i.\,e., if we move from a position $x$ to a neighboring position $x'\in\neighborhood(x)$ then the distance to the attractor does always change ($\dist(x,g)\neq\dist(x',g)$). \end{remark} This assumption holds for both problems we investigate in Section~\ref{sec:runtime}.
-Nevertheless, an extensions allowing transitions inside a level $X_i$ is possible and has been considered already in follow-up work ~\cite{RSW:19}.
+\begin{remark} In this work we assume that the probability that we move from a position $x\in X_i$ to an element in $X_i$ is zero, i.\,e., if we move from a position $x$ to a neighboring position $x'\in\neighborhood(x)$ then the distance to the attractor does always change ($\dist(x,g)\neq\dist(x',g)$). \end{remark} This assumption holds for both problems we investigate in Section~\ref{sec:runtime}.
+Nevertheless, an extensions allowing transitions inside a level $X_i$ is possible and has been considered already in the article~\cite{RSW:19} which is based on an arXiv preprint of this article.

 Using the assumption in Remark~\ref{rem:noInternalTransitions} and the fact that $X_i$ is defined by distance to a fixed position $g$ the probability of moving from $x$ to an element in $X_j$, $j \notin \{i-1, i+1\}$, is zero.
 Consequently, the probability of moving from $x$ to an element in $X_{i+1}$ is then $1-p_x$.
 Furthermore, if the \onepso is at position $x \in X_n$ then any move brings us closer to the reference solution; so $p_x = 1$ in these cases.